Cycle Touring Northern Scotland

 During the night the rain came.
 I had been emensly fortunate to make it this far without any serious precipitation, but in true west coast fashion, it was now chucking it down!
 In the early hours I lay dreading the inevitable damp start, with the rain’s intensity amplified by the tent.
 Once I hit the road however, I realised the rain was easing and that some brightness could be seen behind the thinning cloud.
 Lush vegetation lined the road as I rose up out of Ullapool and headed SSE on the A835.
 My pace quickened as I tried to out run the rain, to keep my body temperature up and push for home.
 My plan was to head across the country to Inverness and from there catch a train South towards Aberdeen as far as Inverurie.
 I approached Inverness via Muir of Ord and then Beauly.
 Returning to lowland civilisation felt good and I had a feeling of having returned from the wilderness.
 The northern parts of Scotland offer true wilderness unlike anything else in the UK, and despite always being on roads, there were times where I felt a long way from anything.
 I rolled into Inverness, readjusting to city traffic and following signs to the station.
 A quick check of the boards revealed a train leaving in 5 minutes, I dashed to the ticket office and jumped onto the train.
 From Inverurie I mounted my bike for the final stint and pushed for home, now back in familiar territory.
 Arriving back home my adventure was done.
 5 days since departure, I was back to the start, my loop complete.

-This trip taught me a lot and I enjoyed the experience so much that I embarked upon a 3 week trip through Europe later in the summer.
+This trip taught me a lot and I enjoyed the experience so much that I embarked upon a three-week long trip through Europe later in the summer.
 Solo cycle touring has a brilliant purity.
 There are no complications, just ride, eat and sleep.
 Life becomes very simple and the days super rewarding.
 Just be sure you plan your trip to coincide with a spell of classic Scottish summer weather.
 More adventures by bicycle to follow…